miny-kim/os_-Schedulers/README.md

 - When the framework gets the resource acquisition request, it calls `acquire()` function of the scheduler.
 Similarly, the framework calls `release()` function when the process releases a resource.
 You may find default FCFS acquire/release functions in `sched.c` and the FIFO scheduler uses them to allocate resources.
 You may define your own acquire/release functions and associate them to your scheduler implementation to make a correct scheduling decision.

-- The framework is waiting for your implementation of shortest-job first (SJF) scheduler, shortest-remaining job first (SRJF) scheduler, round-robin scheduler, priority-based scheduler, and priority-based scheduler with priority inheritance protocol (PIP).
+- The framework is waiting for your implementation of shortest-job first (SJF) scheduler, shortest-remaining time first (SRTF) scheduler, round-robin scheduler, priority-based scheduler, and priority-based scheduler with priority inheritance protocol (PIP).
 You can start the program with a scheduler option and the framework will select the corresponding scheduler automatically.
 Check the options by running the program (`sched`) without any option.

 - When a process is forked by the framework, the `forked()` callback function will be invoked.
 Similarly, when the process is done, `exiting()` callback function is called.